From truck driving to radio, to engineering...

-As a child Gehry had played with a set of blocks given to him by his grandmother, and as he got older, his sculpture utilized materials from his grandfather’s hardware store: corrugated roofing, chain-link fencing, plywood, and other “everyday” materials.
+As a child, Gehry had played with a set of blocks given to him by his grandmother.
+As he got older, his sculpture utilized materials from his grandfather’s hardware store: corrugated roofing, chain-link fencing, plywood, and other “everyday” materials.

 Still, Gehry has won numerous prizes and acclaim, including the Pritzker Architecture Prize.
 The jury said, “Always open to experimentation, he has as well a sureness and maturity that resists, in the same way that Picasso did, being bound either by critical acceptance or his successes.
 His buildings are juxtaposed collages of spaces and materials that make users appreciative of both the theatre and the back-stage, simultaneously revealed.”

-At age 88, Gehry continues to design, most recently completing University of Technology in Sydney, Australia.
+At age 93 (as of 2020), Gehry continues to design, most recently completing University of Technology in Sydney, Australia.

 Want more great content like this?Follow us on Linked In